edxz7/real-time-Handwritten-Digit-Recognizer-MNIST-AI-CNN/README.md

 If you have stored your model in google drive or dropbox you can pass its url as second argument to downloaded it.
 **Note** the url should be a direct download link not the share link (which is the first option provided).
 To transform your share link to a direct download link please use:

-Google Drive: Use this <a href="https://www.wonderplugin.com/online-tools/google-drive-direct-link-generator/"/>link</a> generator.
+*Google Drive: Use this <a href="https://www.wonderplugin.com/online-tools/google-drive-direct-link-generator/"/>link</a> generator.
-Dropbox: Use this link generator <a href=>https://syncwithtech.blogspot.com/p/direct-download-link-generator.html</a>
+*Dropbox: Use this <a href=https://syncwithtech.blogspot.com/p/direct-download-link-generator.html/> link generator</a>

 If you don't provided a url as second argument, you must pass the word none and you must place manually your .pkl or .pth file to the directory called ```models```